Why Does Plastic Turn Yellow Over Time? Preventing Plastic Discoloration

 2. Does UV plastic turn yellow?

+People often think that UV plastic will be resistant to discoloration, however, this is not really true.
 In fact, there are still many proofs that UV plastic turns yellow after a certain period of use.
 However, the discoloration process of UV plastic usually takes place after a long time of use, making many people mistakenly believe that this plastic is not discolored.

 In a nutshell, the question of whether or not UV plastic will become yellow cannot be answered with absolute certainty; nonetheless, there is widespread consensus that this will happen to all UV plastics in due course.